-- In multiple-mark questions, they would be well advised to: - o underline key words and what exactly the question requires them to do.
-Answers often appear as if the student has not noticed that there are 5 marks available for example - take note of the number of marks available as this will indicate the extent of the answer required - sometimes, in questions involving calculations, credit is given for showing working.
-At all times it is good practice to show every step of a calculation, even if doing so appears unnecessary to able students in particular who arrive at the final answer easily.
-Students often don't realise that 'method marks' may be awarded even if though their final answer is incorrect. - Some questions may span several pages.
-A good idea would be for the student to collect and jot down essential information near the questions themselves, which can then be neatly crossed out at the end of the exam.
-Doing this can prevent loss of marks through errors that are easily avoidable. - Questions involving comparing two or more pieces of data: the student must state clearly which piece of data they are discussing and use the language of comparison clearly. - In multiple choice papers, some questions may take much longer than others.
-Students should be advised to leave these questions until towards the end of the exam and take a second look at them if they have time.
-Students should also not leave questions blank.
+- In multiple-mark questions, they would be well advised to: - o underline key words and what exactly the question requires them to do

+- take note of the number of marks available as this will indicate the extent of the answer required. - Sometimes, in questions involving calculations, credit is given for showing working.
+At all times it is good practice to show every step of a calculation, even if doing so appears unnecessary to able learners in particular who arrive at the final answer easily.
+Learners often don't realise that 'method marks' may be awarded even if their final answer is incorrect. - Some questions, for example in Paper 6, may span several pages.
+A good idea would be for the learner to collect and jot down essential information near the questions themselves, which can then be neatly crossed out at the end of the exam.
+Doing this can prevent loss of marks through errors that are easily avoidable. - Questions involving comparing two or more pieces of data: so often it is unclear which piece of data the learner is discussing and the comparative language is not used properly. - In multiple choice papers, some questions may take much longer than others.
+Learners should be advised to leave these questions until towards the end of the exam and take a second look at them if they have time.
+Learners should also not leave questions blank.